KSP-KOS/KOS/doc/source/structures/volumes_and_files/volumedirectory.rst

     :return: :struct:`Lexicon` of :struct:`VolumeFile` or :struct:`VolumeDirectory`

-    Returns a Lexicon of all files and directories in this directory, with each pair in the Lexcion having the string name of the file or directory as the key, and the :struct:`VolumeFile` or :struct:`VolumeDirectory` itself as the value.
+    Returns a Lexicon of all files and directories in this directory, with each pair in the Lexicon having the string name of the file or directory as the key, and the :struct:`VolumeFile` or :struct:`VolumeDirectory` itself as the value.